 It’s not ideal and we know it.
 While PET is highly recyclable and is almost always recycled (its resin identification code is 1, where as a shorthand lower numbers indicated a higher likelihood of an item being accepted for recycling), it’s still, in the end, a petroleum-based plastic product, i.e. the last thing on Earth we need more of on Earth.

 Believe us – we want to.

-The simple answer is that we’re still a new company, Plato is a new product, and we’re not producing at the MOQ (minimum order quantities) needed to be able to use the kind of compostable packaging we’d love to be using.
+The simple answer is that even though we have history, we’re still a new company, Plato is a new product, and we’re not producing at the MOQ (minimum order quantities) needed to be able to use the kind of compostable packaging we’d love to be using.
 We’re not even close.